Details of our 2020 exhibitors

 Facebook: @Liz Holden-White

 Mindful Modelling: Find some peace and quiet making your own versions of my Papercraft sculptures.

 Build a modernist animal figure with my gift packs.
 Several hours of contemplative concentration required.

 Based just outside Bath, Cathy hand pours her collectio of scented candles

 and reed diffusers.
 All exquisitely scented to give the very best throw.

 Handblocked scarves - mainly on silk, but also on wool.

 Commissions are welcome.

-> I grow and press my plant material, in the Chew Valley, to use to decorate cards, pictures, paperweights and other gift items.
+I grow and press my plant material in the Chew Valley, and use it to decorate cards, pictures, paperweights and other gift items.
 All are sealed to prevent deterioration.
-Visitors to my stand at Widcombe will be able to “have a go” and make an item to take home.
+Air Dry Press available now in 2 sizes, also Starter Kits and packs of pressed flowers for your new hobby.
 Commissions welcome.

-> Turquoise and Green
+Turquoise and Green